 - comprises potent antimicrobial fatty acids (such as lauric, caprylic and capric acids etc) that can effectively fight off the overgrowing acne bacteria, Candida, disease-causing germs and other harmful microbes whether on or in your skin, or inside your body.

-- doesn't clog pores (non-comedogenic) because it doesn't get oxidized easily and become gluey.
-Thanks to its 90% saturated fat content.
+- doesn't clog pores (non-comedogenic) easily.
+This attributes to its 90% saturated fats that are good against oxidation.
 (Oxidized oil can worsen the clog by acting as glue to dead skin cells.)

 - "communicates" well with your skin as its MCFAs are similar to (and very much more than) those contained in the sebum.
 Because of this, virgin coconut oil gets easily absorbed into your skin and moisturizes your skin very well.
 And when your skin gets well moisturized, it reacts by producing less sebum.

 - prevents free radicals from attacking your skin with its antioxidative property (its predominant saturated fats are antioxidants by themselves, hence they can stop free-radical reactions).
 Now, your skin can focus better on making new cells to replace dead cells and thus, fading off and healing acne scars.

 In short, virgin coconut oil benefits acne by empowering your cells, fighting acne bacteria and yeast, expelling toxins, impeding oxidation and speeding up healing of acne and acne scars.

 If you turn to refined coconut oil, you might not get the full healing benefits that virgin coconut oil can offer for your acne treatment.
 This is because the refining process would have stripped some of its intrinsic antimicrobials off and decreased its detoxifying, antioxidative and skin-penetrating prowess.